-The concentration in family studies is designed to enable students to learn about families in both theory and practice; it is a concentration that can enhance student learning in virtually any major on campus.
-The concentration is intended as a plan of study that will help to prepare students entering careers with families ranging from family thearapy or education to ministry to family practice in law, medicine, nursing, social work or public policy.
+The well-being of families is a national and global concern, and the study of rapidly changing families is multidisciplinary, evidence-based and relationship focused.
+Many disciplines contribute to the understanding of families, so family studies is an integrative field that synthesizes knowledge from liberal arts disciplines, particularly biology, psychology, social work, sociology, and political science.
+The concentration in family studies is designed to enable students to learn about families in both theory and practice; it is a concentration that can enhance student knowledge and skills to complement virtually any major on campus.
+The concentration is a plan of study that prepares students entering careers with families ranging from family therapy, education, or ministry to family practice in law, medicine, nursing, social work or public policy.

-Talk with a faculty member about course decisions and planning. email, call, or stop by for an appointment.
+Talk with a faculty member about course decisions and planning.
+Email, call, or stop by for an appointment.

-- Courses suggested for family studies often meet General Education requirements
+- Courses suggested for family studies often meet General Education requirements.

 - FS 132: Introduction to Family Studies is the first course; this course is open to first year students.

 - An experiential component is required in the senior year.